 In the normal course of business, Louisiana Citizens utilizes its cash to pay claims, liquidating investments as necessary to meet demands.
 The plan also buys reinsurance to supplement its claims-paying capacity in the event of a catastrophe.
 The amount of reinsurance purchased and the structure of the program may vary year to year.

-Louisiana Citizens is one of a growing number of state-run residual market plans to access the capital markets to provide it with extra catastrophe protection.
+Louisiana Citizens has a reinsurance structure that is a combination of traditional reinsurance and two catastrophe bonds, making it one of a growing number of staterun residual market plans to have accessed the capital markets to extend its catastrophe protection.

 In 2013 Louisiana Citizens accessed the capital markets for the second year running to protect it from hurricane losses via a \$140 million catastrophe bond issuance.
-The cat bond provides four years of indemnity cover.
+The deal followed Louisiana Citizens' \$125 million catastrophe bond issuance in 2012.